DogepartyXDP/Documentation/Developers/API.md

 **Notes:**

-  * To lock the issuance of the asset, specify "LOCK" for the ``description`` field.
-It's a special keyword that will not change the actual description, but will simply lock the asset quantity and not allow additional quantity to be issued for the asset.
   * A named asset has an issuance cost of 0.5 XDP.
   * A subasset has an issuance cost of 0.25 XDP.
   * In order to issue an asset, DOGE and XDP (for first time, non-free Dogeparty assets) are required at the source address to pay fees.